evandrocoan/MultiModServer/README.md

 ![Addons zz](http://addons.zz.mu/Addons_zz.mu_600x107_github_painINmyASS5.png)

-The Addons zz is a Addons Multi-Mod and contains numerous mods and comes standard configured for maximum performance and server control.
+The Addons zz's Multi-Mod Server contains numerous mods and comes standard configured for maximum performance and server control.
 Currently it is tested under Counter-Strike and Counter-Strike Condition Zero.

-It's differential are servers adjustments create to provide a customized CS Server and a plugin called "multi-mod_core.sma" that in game (with server running) can switch between "usual game" and superheros 1.2.0.14, predator, knife arena, ultimate warcraft mod or deactivate any of them.
+It's differential are servers adjustments create to provide a customized CS Server and a plugin called "multimod_manager.sma" that in game (with server running) can switch between "usual game" and superheros 1.2.0.14, predator, knife arena, ultimate warcraft mod or deactivate any of them.
 Once a mod like superheros is active, it continues active forever